mitchness/DoorDilemma/README.md

           INT.
 COMMUNITY CENTER – DAY

           Larry holds the door open for a smiling GIRL SCOUT.

+          Just as he is ready to let go of the door, another appears.
 Then another.

-Then another.
+          He starts to get exasperated.

-          A whole TROOP appears, filing past him with endless thank-yous.
+          Then, a whole TROOP appears, filing past him with endless thank-yous.

           Finally, the TROOP LEADER arrives with her HUSBAND — a towering ex-MARINE in uniform.
+          Larry quickly goes from being exasperated to wanting to be the one to hold the door.
           Larry makes a weak attempt to keep control of the door.

           The Marine calmly places one massive hand on the door, effortlessly claiming dominance.
-Larry surrenders, sheepish.
+Larry surrenders, sheepish, and enters with the GIRL SCOUTS.

           Then — another Girl Scout troop comes around the corner.
 Larry is trapped in the middle, swallowed by sashes and merit badges.